Barry Gibb: Early years

-1955–2012: The Rattlesnakes to the Bee Gees
+Musical career

-1955–1966: Formation, television performances and foundation as a songwriter
+1955–1966: early performances and songwriting

-In 1955, Gibb formed the skiffle group the Rattlesnakes, consisting of himself on vocals and guitar, Robin and Maurice on vocals and friends/neighbours Paul Frost and Kenny Horrocks also providing vocals.
-By 1957, the Rattlesnakes played songs by Cliff Richard.
-Paul Anka, Buddy Holly and the Everly Brothers.
+In 1955, when the Gibb family moved back to their hometown of Manchester, the brothers formed the skiffle group the Rattlesnakes, consisting of Barry on vocals, lead and slide guitar, Robin and Maurice on vocals and acoustic guitar and friends/neighbours Paul Frost and Kenny Horrocks also providing vocals.
+By 1957, the Rattlesnakes played songs by Cliff Richard, Paul Anka, Buddy Holly and the Everly Brothers.
 Gibb said that their first song played was Paul Anka's "I Love You, Baby", however, in 1968, he remembered it as the Everly Brothers' "Wake Up Little Susie".
 The Rattlesnakes' first professional gig took place on 28 December 1957 in the Gaumont Cinema.
 Around 1958, Gibb's guitar was accidentally broken by Frost, who described the guitar as "broken in the middle".
 By May 1958 when the Gibbs moved to Northern Grove it signalled the departure of Frost and Horrocks.
 The brothers later changed the name of the group to Wee Johnny Hayes and the Blue Cats.
-Under that name, they performed regularly in Minor 15, a talent contest for under-fifteens held on Thursday nights from 7:00 to 9:00 PM at Princess Club in Chorlton.
+Under that name, they performed regularly in Minor 15, a talent contest for under-fifteens held on Thursday nights from 7:00 to 9:00 pm at Princess Club in Chorlton.

 At the beginning of August 1958, the Gibb family set sail for Australia as part of an assisted migration scheme from Southampton on the ship Fairsea.
 Also aboard was Red Symons, future guitarist of Skyhooks, as well as Kylie Minogue's parents.
 The group later made a new group called the Bee Gees.
 In 1959, the brothers began singing between races at the Redcliffe Speedway to earn money.
 Their vocal talent brought them to the attention of Bill Gates, a radio deejay.
 Gates was also interested in Gibb's original material including "Let Me Love You" and "(Underneath the) Starlight of Love".
 After hearing those songs, Gates asked Gibb for more original material.
 Gibb quit school in September 1961 and the Gibbs moved to Surfers Paradise.
 The brothers spent the summers of 1961 and 1962 performing at hotels and clubs in the Gold Coast area.
 By September 1962, Gibb managed to audition songs to Col Joye.
 The Gibb family moved to Sydney at the start of 1963.